dineshreddypaidi/simpleorm/README.md

 ### read the documentation [ here ] https://simpleorm.readthedocs.io

 ---

-# ⭐️ If you find this project helpful, please give it a star on GitHub! ⭐️
+# ⭐️ If you find this project helpful, please give it a star and consider sharing ..!⭐️

 ---